satra/NiPyPe-Paper/nipype_paper.rst

 executes, it creates a separate instance of the underlying Interface for every value of an input list and executes these instances independently.
-When all instances finish running, their results are collected into a list and exposed through the MapNode’s outputs (see Figure iterabes\_vs\_mapnode).
+When all instances finish running, their results are collected into a list and exposed through the MapNode’s outputs (see Figure 3).
 This approach improves granularity of the workflow and provides easy support for Interfaces that can process only one input at a time.
 For example, the FSL ‘bet’ program can only run on a single input, but wrapping the BET Interface in a MapNode allows running ‘bet’ on multiple inputs.

 A Workflow object captures the processing stages of a pipeline and the dependencies between these processes.
 Interfaces encapsulated into Node